All About Series | October 17, 2022

 Types of funding and financing

-• Grants: awards made to qualifying applicants, for a specific purpose or use case, deemed the worthiest based on a set of criteria
+• Grants: awards made to qualifying applicants, for a specific purpose or use case, deemed the worthiest based on a set of criteria.
+For example, Environmental Protection Agency’s (EPA) Clean School Bus Program (CSBP) awarded grants for new ESBs to eligible applicants in 2023.

-• Rebates: reimbursements after certain eligible purchases of pre-approved equipment
+• Rebates: reimbursements after certain eligible purchases of pre-approved equipment.
+For example, EPA’s CSBP also has awarded funds in the form of rebates.

-• Vouchers: credits applied “on the hood,” immediately at purchase, that lower the price paid by the recipient
+• Vouchers: credits applied “on the hood,” immediately at purchase, that lower the price paid by the recipient.
+For example, New York State Energy Research and Development Authority (NYSERDA) oversees the NY School Bus Incentive Program (NYSBIP) which awards vouchers on a first-come, first-served basis to eligible applicants.

 Finding the right funding and financing option

-For school districts seeking to electrify a substantial number of buses, it’s helpful to understand the range of options and opportunities for leveraging multiple funding sources, where they may exist and the best strategies for accessing support.
+For school districts seeking to electrify a substantial number of buses, it is helpful to understand the range of options and opportunities for leveraging multiple funding sources, where they may exist and the best strategies for accessing support.
 Some helpful resources include:

 Picking the right electric school bus business model for your situation

-With so much on the line, how should districts navigate the decision around selecting a business model that works best for them?
+With more interest than ever in electric school buses, school districts and fleet operators are considering new, distinct business models.
 To understand business model options, districts need to identify the assets (buses and infrastructure) and associated roles of bus electrification, consider ownership options and stakeholders, and weigh their appetite to absorb risk and make the most of opportunities.

 • Bus owner: entity that holds bus on books as capital asset